Symphoricarpos: Cultivation

+Medicinal uses

 Due to their low saponin content, snowberry was a common medicinal treatment used by several North American Indigenous tribes.
 Snowberry contains low concentrations of saponins, which are anti-carcinogenic and anti-inflammatory.
 Saponins have also been proven to help with immune function and decrease cholesterol.
 Saponins can be extremely toxic if consumed in excess, but are typically applied externally or consumed in concentrations too low to inflict damage.
+Its toxic effects can also be reduced through cooking.

 The snowberry plant is known to be disinfectant, laxative, diuretic and has the ability to reduce fever.
 Native Americans found several uses for the snowberry plant.
 Snowberry leaves were chewed up and used in a poultice to treat external wounds.
 Its berries were used for a number of applications including as an eyewash, as an antiperspirant, a diarrhea remedy, and was also rubbed on the skin as a treatment for burns, rashes, warts, sores, cuts and other external wounds.
 Snowberry stems were boiled and their essence was extracted to be used for stomach problems, menstrual pain, and as a soap.
-Weaker dilutions were used for children meanwhile stronger concentrations were used as a disinfectant to clean open sores.
+Weaker dilutions were used for children, meanwhile stronger concentrations were used as a disinfectant to clean open sores.
 Snowberry bark was also boiled, its essence extracted and used to treat sexually transmitted diseases and urinary dysfunction issues.
 Its roots were commonly used in the treatment of fever, stomach ache, common cold, and even tuberculosis.
+In California, the Coastal Miwok used pounded snowberry root to treat ailments such as the cold.

+Due to the content of saponins in the berries, some tribes of the Pacific Northwest used the crushed fruits to stun fish in lakes and rivers in order to facilitate the harvesting of fish.
+The saponins, which are not toxic to humans, interfere with oxygen absorption in the gills.

+Other uses

+In Ireland, children use the berries for play, bursting the berries close to each other's ears.
+The berries are known as "billy busters".